 Midrin Side Effects

-Note: This page contains information about the side effects of acetaminophen / dichloralphenazone / isometheptene mucate.
-Some of the dosage forms included on this document may not apply to the brand name Midrin.
+Note: This document contains side effect information about acetaminophen / dichloralphenazone / isometheptene mucate.
+Some of the dosage forms listed on this page may not apply to the brand name Midrin.

 For the Consumer

 - This drug has acetaminophen in it.
 Liver problems have happened with the use of acetaminophen.
 Sometimes, this has led to a liver transplant or death.
 Most of the time, liver problems happened in people taking more than 4,000 mg (milligrams) of acetaminophen in a day.
 People were also often taking more than 1 drug that had acetaminophen.